 Type of grass: Trinity Zoysia, named for Trinity Forest, which is the first course in the world to be planted with this low water use, sustainable grass wall-to-wall tees and fairways.
-Course does not have playable rough.
-(Grass was formerly known as L1F zoysia in research stage.)
+The course does not have playable rough.
+(Grass was formerly known as L1F zoysia in the research stage.)
 Unplayable edges are planted in native grasses and flowers.
 Greens are Champion Bermuda.

 Height of cut in fairways & tees: .350-inch

 Notable Trinity Forest Course Member: PGA Tour Player Jordan Spieth